 Requirement for Foreign Employees to Work

-Foreign nationals without permanent resident status or a work visa are not permitted to work in the United States.
+Foreign nationals who are not U.S. nationals, permanent residents, asylees or refuges are not permitted to work in the United States without work visas.
 An employer seeking to hire a foreign national may file, on behalf of its prospective employee, a petition with the United States Department of Homeland Security/ United States Citizenship and Immigration Services (“USCIS”) for an employment visa.
-If the petition is approved, the prospective employee must obtain a “visa stamp” from a United States embassy or consulate.
-Canadian citizens are exempt from this requirement.
+If the petition is approved, the prospective employee must obtain a “visa stamp” from a United States embassy or consulate to enter the U.S. unless the individual already resides in the U.S. Canadian citizens are exempt from the visa issuance requirement.